PandorasFox/pandora/README.md

     cd daemon && cargo install --path .

 ### usage
+Make sure you copy the included `pandora.kdl` to `~/.config/pandora.kdl` (or `$XDG_CONFIG_HOME/pandora.kdl`), and edit it to reflect your outputs and desired wallpapers.
+It has some placeholder values of the various options (several of which are to-be-implemented).

 I recommend executing this with a systemd user unit file (I know, I know).
 A sample service file is included in the repo:

     cp pandora.service ~/.config/systemd/user/pandora.service && systemctl --user start pandora

 I recommend following [niri's example systemd setup](https://github.com/YaLTeR/niri/wiki/Example-systemd-Setup) to leverage `niri.service.wants` if you have multiple compositors installed, and only want to use this with niri at the moment.

+You will also need the following in your niri config:

+    layer-rule {
+      match namespace="^pandora$"
+      place-within-backdrop true
+    }

 ## misc notes